cyniphile/blog/_posts/2020-11-12-voter-fraud.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Consider these slides.
 Worth watching Shiva’s entire presentation for proper context, and deciding for yourself. <a href="https://twitter.com/hashtag/Election2020results?src=hash&amp;ref_src=twsrc%5Etfw">#Election2020results</a> are full of statistical anomalies that do not find easy explanation, but this is one possible explanation. <a href="https://twitter.com/hashtag/Question?src=hash&amp;ref_src=twsrc%5Etfw">#Question</a> <a href="https://twitter.com/hashtag/Election2020?src=hash&amp;ref_src=twsrc%5Etfw">#Election2020</a> <a href="https://t.co/3vpfZzqYUF">pic.twitter.com/3vpfZzqYUF</a></p>&mdash; Michael Burry MD (@michaeljburry) <a href="https://twitter.com/michaeljburry/status/1326416897903128577?ref_src=twsrc%5Etfw">November 11, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+(He deleted these tweets soon after this article's writing)

 I was intrigued and went down the rabbit hole myself.
 To get an idea for Ayyadurai's thesis, you can [watch his video stating at 13:05](https://youtu.be/Ztu5Y5obWPk?t=781), but I'll also explain his setup below.